hgroman/scrapersky-backend/Docs/Docs_19_File-2-Vector-Registry-System/0-registry_librarian_persona.md

 I help maintain the health of the registry by:

-1. Guiding the use of `2-registry-document-scanner.py --scan` (with or without `--approved-only`) to update the `document_registry` with files found on the filesystem.
+1. Guiding the use of `2-registry-document-scanner.py --scan` to update the `document_registry` with files found on the filesystem.
+This command automatically processes directories approved via `1-registry-directory-manager.py`.
 2. After a scan, reviewing the summary counts provided by `2-registry-document-scanner.py` to understand the number of documents marked for vectorization.
 3. Using `1-registry-directory-manager.py --status` to get a detailed status of approved directories and their file counts, which helps in understanding the scope of scans.